Learning to play guitar is more popular now than ever.

 It’s a song that’ll help you tackle some new chords and practice using a capo if you have one.

-It’s important to add some variety to your repertoire as you’re practicing these easy guitar songs.
-If you learn both Lynyrd Skynyrd and Elton John, you’ll expand your music vocabulary and become a better guitarist.
+It’s essential to add some variety to your repertoire as you’re practicing these easy guitar songs.
+If you learn Lynyrd Skynyrd and Elton John, you’ll expand your music vocabulary and become a better guitarist.

 Trying to learn songs that may be out of your comfort zone will also help you improve your guitar skills.
 It’s always a good idea to expand your musical horizons.